jonchammer/audio-io/README.md

 }
 ```

-`wave.NewWriter` provides functional arguments that allow the caller to set the
+`wave.NewWriter` requires that the caller provide a base writer, the expected
-number of channels, the sample rate, and the expected data type for the audio
+data type for the audio samples, and the sample rate. `wave.Writer` supports
-samples. `wave.Writer` supports the `uint8`, `int16`, `int24`, and `int32` PCM
+the `uint8`, `int16`, `int24`, and `int32` PCM formats as well as the `float32`
-formats as well as the `float32` and `float64` IEEE formats.
-The base writer,
+and `float64` IEEE formats.

-sample rate, and sample type are all required, but the channel count will be
-default to 1 if not otherwise specified.
+Other optional writer properties can be set via functional arguments.
+In the
+example above, the channel count has been set, overriding the default value
+of 1.

 ### Working with multiple channels
 The API assumes that all samples are *interleaved* (as opposed to *strided*),